Have your say

 More than 100 patients, carers and representatives of charities attended events held at three hospital sites, with their feedback helping to inform the ongoing development of the partnership’s proposals.
-They brought a wide range of helpful insights and views to the discussion.
-For more information, read the full report on the findings from the patient and public engagement activities.

 The Trust regularly works with local community groups and other organisations to improve public transport links to our hospitals.

 In the past, this has included campaigning to save the South London Line (SLL).
 While the train service was withdrawn, Transport for London (TfL) reviewed the service in response to our campaigning and introduced a more frequent service between Clapham Junction and Surrey Quays.